HaveWatermelon/have-watermelon/README.md

 # Watermelon Components

-Common React components used by [Watermelon Development](https://havewatermelon.co.za)
+Common React components used by [Watermelon Development](https://havewatermelon.co.za).
+Find the docs at [https://storybook.havewatermelon.com/](https://storybook.havewatermelon.com/).

 ## How to use

 Clone this repo to your local computer, then run:

 - `npm install && npm run build`
 - To make this component available to other projects on your local computer, run `npm link` or `yarn link`.